 - (a) Place a brief explanation for the repurchase in the contract file. - (b) If practical, use the original contract terms, conditions, and specification for the repurchase.
-Otherwise, obtain the advice of assigned legal counsel before issuing a solicitation for similar supplies or services. - (c) If the reprocurement is delayed, you must protect the Government's rights to recover reprocurement costs by documenting the file to explain the circumstances of the delay.
+Whether or not the original terms are used, obtain the advice of assigned legal counsel before issuing a solicitation for similar supplies or work (services and construction). - (c) If the reprocurement is delayed, protect the Government's rights to recover reprocurement costs by documenting the file to explain the circumstances of the delay.